Background

 (b) in connection with any legal proceedings or prospective legal proceedings;

-(c) in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention and reducing credit risk); and
+(c) in order to establish, exercise or defend our legal rights (including providing information to others for

-(d) to the purchaser (or prospective purchaser) of any business or asset which we are (or are contemplating) selling.
+(d) to the purchaser (or prospective purchaser) of any business or asset which we are (or are contemplating)

 Except as provided in this privacy policy, we will not provide your information to third parties.